Defense Base Act And Longshore Act Claims: Our Firm Is Committed To Working With Service Members And Defense Contractors

 If you have been injured while working on the water in Memphis or elsewhere in Tennessee, Mississippi or across the South, don’t hesitate — look to our team at Godwin, Morris, Laurenzi & Bloomfield, P.C.
 We have the skill and experience to get you the recovery you need.
 All of our partner attorneys have either been selected for inclusion on the list of Super Lawyers and Best Lawyers in America, or certified as civil trial specialists, and they have more than 100 combined years of experience.

 For service members and defense contractors, we provide comprehensive legal services regarding Longshore and Harbor Workers’ Compensation Act claims and the Defense Base Act.
+Our firm is based in Tennessee, but we regularly represent clients in Kentucky, Mississippi, Indiana and surrounding states.

 What Is The Defense Base Act?